 Find out more about the people behind our work.

 Fellowship Councillors are at the heart of the RSA and play a key role in ensuring that the Fellowship’s voice is heard.
 They provide a vital link between and support to staff and our community of Fellows across the globe.

 The purpose of the Fellowship Council is three-fold, to:

 - Lead activity for Fellows, making connections between them, forming networks and being a key conduit to the work that the RSA is undertaking,

 - Consult on and support on our programmes,

 - Represent Fellows acting as the key consultation forum for the strategy and ideas developed by Trustees and staff.

-There are two types of Fellowship Councillors: Area or Programme Councillors.
+There are two types of Fellowship Councillors: Area or Pathway Councillors (formerly Programme Councillors).

 Area Councillors will work closely with Area Managers to collaboratively build local activity, support the activities and understand the views of Fellows in their local area, and feed this knowledge back to the organisation through the Chair of the Fellowship Council.

 Pathway Councillors work closely with programme teams and RSA staff to develop Fellowship engagement opportunities in RSA programmes of work, support the activities of Fellows in their specialist area, understand Fellows’ views in their programme area and feed this knowledge back to the organisation as appropriate.